From the city streets to the brilliance of the wild — Nature is right at Tromsø’s doorstep…

 Down

 Next we’ll trek down to Fjellstua, a cafe where you can enjoy the comfort and satisfaction of a tasty dish.
 If you wish to purchase a one-way ticket to take the cable car the rest of the way down, the Fjellheisen is right here!
 From here it is also possible to use the sherpatrappa stairs to go down.
 These include 1203 stone steps built by Nepalese mountain road workers from a remote region in Nepal near Mount Everest.
 Otherwise we’ll continue on down to where we started the hike.
+Otherwise, come on down, back to the starting point with your guide!

 And so, congrats!
 You’ve now experienced the untamed Arctic wilderness and you’ve summited Fløya.
 It was wonderful that you could join!